 I sat on a small bench overlooking Wendy’s fishing pond with the box of Angel’s ashes on my lap.
 The bench was next to a delicate bird bath and a freshly scraped patch of dirt that was to be where Angel would rest.
 Wendy had designed it.
 She had designed all of her garden.
 She had said it would be the perfect place for her little Angel one day.

 The bench was small but comfortable.
 It was made from repurposed cypress wood off a 200 year old Cajun homestead, and would last many more lifetimes.
 It was the perfect size for two people who knew each other well to sit silently in the shade of pine trees and watch ducks land on the pond.
 It was April, and the azelas were just beginning to bloom.
 Wendy had planted them under the pine trees and around Angel’s bench.
-She had wanted to see one more spring before committing to Angel’s final resting place.
+She had wanted to see one more spring before committing to a perfect spot for Angel’s final resting place.

 I sat and listened to crickets chirping and birds singing, and I felt the cool afternoon breeze blow on my face, and I smelled the scents of springtime in Louisiana, and my thoughts drifted to Thompson Creek.
 It flowed nearby, and had been the first place Wendy had showed me when she began designing her dream retirement home.
 It was peaceful, and the perfect place to spread Wendy and Angel’s ashes.